elastic/azure-marketplace/README.md

     </td><td><code>0</code></td></tr>

   <tr><td>kibana</td><td>string</td>
-    <td>Either <code>Yes</code> or <code>No</code> to provision a machine with a public IP that
+    <td>Either <code>Yes</code> or <code>No</code> to provision a machine with a public IP address that
     has Kibana installed on it.
-If you have opted to also install the Elasticsearch plugins using <code>xpackPlugins</code> then a trial license of the commercial <a href="https://www.elastic.co/products/x-pack">X-Pack</a> Kibana plugins as well as <a href="https://www.elastic.co/guide/en/sense/current/introduction.html">Sense Editor (Kibana 4.x)</a> are also installed.
+If you have opted to also install the X-Pack plugins using <code>xpackPlugins</code>, a trial license of the commercial <a href="https://www.elastic.co/products/x-pack">X-Pack</a> Kibana plugins will be installed.
     </td><td><code>Yes</code></td></tr>

   <tr><td>vmSizeKibana</td><td>string</td>